stokito/grails-cookie/README.md

 Please contact me or do a pull request if you'd like that.

 ## Demo
-You can check out demo of this plugion here https://github.com/stokito/grails-cookie-demo
+You can check out demo here https://github.com/stokito/grails-cookie-demo